-With speculation that the UK economy is at risk of recession and with the outcomes of Brexit still wildly uncertain, it's time to start thinking about the potential impact of these national events on your career.
-If you have concerns about the status of your job especially, your first step should be to recession-proof your CV so that you're ready to start applying for new positions.
-Recession brings high unemployment, resulting in a very competitive job market.
-Luckily, we have some tips on building a strong CV which will help you set yourself apart from other applicants and survive an economic downturn.
+If you have concerns about the status of your job ‒ or if you have already been made redundant ‒ your first step should be to recession-proof your CV so that you're ready to apply for positions in this challenging economic environment.
+The jobs market is becoming even more competitive.
+Luckily, we have some tips on building a strong CV which will help you to set yourself apart from other applicants and survive the economic downturn.

 Focus on your achievements